 When entering the induction phase of a Ketogenic Diet (50 grams or less of total carbs - about 20-30 grams of net carbs), most people experience "keto-flu”.
 This often scares them off and they start to think that low-carb is not right for their body.
 The "flu" is nothing more than a result of starving your body of carbohydrates.

 Stay strong!
 You can easily counteract these effects by replenishing electrolytes.
 Make sure you include foods rich in electrolytes in your everyday diet and take supplements (if needed).

 Firstly, I would like to share my own experience with electrolyte deficiency.
 I have been really tired recently.
 It was actually so bad that I couldn't open my eyes and could barely get up even after 7-9 hours of sleep.
 Also, my energy levels at gym were very low.
 I woke up in the middle of the night and experienced heart palpitations (weird feeling that could be described as "heart beating too fast").
 I knew what was going on: I was magnesium / potassium deficient.

 I have been on a low-carb diet for more than a year and always made sure I include food rich in these minerals in my diet.
 The truth is, I have been so busy recently that I didn't pay enough attention to my diet.
 Also, stress may have contributed to all this.
 Excessive stress usually means you need more vitamins and minerals.

 The most commonly deficient mineral (not just on low-carb diets) is potassium.
-EDR (Estimated Daily Minimum) for potassium is round 2,000 mg for healthy adults.
-However, people on a ketogenic diet have special requirements on the top of this, which is round 1,000 mg more.
+EDR (Estimated Daily Minimum) for potassium is around 2,000 mg for healthy adults.
+However, people on a ketogenic diet have special requirements on the top of this, which is around 1,000 mg more.
 There are a few ways how you can boost your potassium intake.

 Who should consult supplementation with his doctor: those with kidney disease or take medication for high blood pressure, heart failure or other conditions.
 Also, salt substitutes may interfere with some medications.